 Parental responsibility cases are heard in what is known as a non-contentious procedure, which is less formal than a contentious procedure.

-At the request of a party to the proceedings, the court dealing with guardianship matters may grant a security in the manner it considers suitable under specific circumstances.
+Additionally, at the request of a party to the proceedings, the court dealing with guardianship matters may grant an interim measure in the manner it considers suitable under specific circumstances.
 Decisions in that regard become effective and enforceable when issued.

 Parties to proceedings concerning parental responsibility are required to pay the fees and expenses provided for in the Act on Legal Costs in Civil Cases.
 However, under Article 102(1) of the Act, a party to court proceedings may request exemption from legal costs by filing a statement that they are unable to bear such costs without hardship to themselves or their families.
 The application for exemption from legal costs should be accompanied by a statement detailing the applicant’s family status, assets, income and livelihood.
 A party to proceedings may be partially exempted from legal costs by the court in the event that such party is in a position to pay only a part of such costs (Article 101(1)).

 Yes.
 An appeal against any decision may be lodged before a higher court.
-Judgments on parental responsibility delivered by a regional court (sąd okręgowy) in proceedings concerning a divorce, legal separation or marriage annulment are subject to appeal to a court of appeal (sąd apelacyjny).
+Appeals against judgments delivered by a district court (sąd rejonowy) concerning parental responsibility may be brought before a regional court (sąd okręgowy).
+Judgments delivered by a regional court (sąd okręgowy) concerning parental responsibility in proceedings for divorce, legal separation or marriage annulment are subject to appeal before a court of appeal (sąd apelacyjny).

-An enforceable judgment or settlement concerning access to a child must be attached to the application referred to above.
+An enforceable judgment or settlement concerning contact with the child must be attached to the application referred to above.

 The relevant provisions applicable are those of Chapter III of Council Regulation (EC) No 2201/2003 of 27 November 2003 concerning jurisdiction and the recognition and enforcement of judgments in matrimonial matters and the matters of parental responsibility.
-An application for recognition or enforcement should be made to the court.
+As a rule, such judgments are recognised and enforced without any additional proceedings.
+It is, however, possible to lodge an application for recognition and enforcement with a regional court.
 The regional court is also competent to examine an application for a declaration of enforceability.
 In both cases, the application should meet the criteria of a procedural document, which means that it should specifically set out the request, the facts justifying such request, and whether or not the parties have tried to mediate.

-The applicable law in matters concerning parental responsibility and rights of access is laid down in the Convention on jurisdiction, applicable law, recognition, enforcement and cooperation in respect of parental responsibility and measures for the protection of children done at The Hague on 19 October 1996, or in bilateral agreements to which Poland is a party.
-Where none of those instruments is applicable, the provisions of private international law apply, which also include references to the provisions of the Hague Convention of 1996.
-In the event that the child’s habitual residence changes to residence in a country which is not a party to the Convention, the law of such country governs from then on changes in the conditions of application of measures adopted in the country of the child’s former habitual residence.
+The applicable law in matters concerning parental responsibility and contact with the child is laid down in the Convention on jurisdiction, applicable law, recognition, enforcement and cooperation in respect of parental responsibility and measures for the protection of children done at The Hague on 19 October 1996, or in bilateral agreements to which Poland is a party.
+Where none of those instruments is applicable, the provisions of private international law apply.
+In the event that the child’s habitual residence changes to residence in a country which is not a party to the Convention, the law of that country will govern all subsequent changes in the conditions of application of measures adopted in the country of the child’s former habitual residence.

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.